flyntwp/flynt/docs/getting-started/key-terms.md

 There are a couple of key concepts that need to be understood before getting started.

-## Modules
+## Components
-A module is a self-contained building-block.
-Each module has its own scope.
-As such, each module is kept within its own folder which contains everything it requires; the layout, the back-end field setup, all necessary Wordpress filter and hook logic, scripting, styles, and any other relevant static assets:
+A component is a self-contained building-block.
+Each component has its own scope.
+As such, each component is kept within its own folder which contains everything it requires; the layout, the back-end field setup, all necessary Wordpress filter and hook logic, scripting, styles, and any other relevant static assets:

 ```
-  MyExampleModule/
+  MyExampleComponent/
   ├── Assets/
   |   ├── exampleImage.jpg
   |   └── exampleIcon.svg
-  ├── index.php.pug
+  ├── index.twig
   ├── functions.php
   ├── fields.json
   ├── style.styl